 SBA Community Advantage Loan Frequently Asked Questions (FAQs)

 We’ve done our best to cover all the details of the SBA Community Advantage Loan Program.
 However, as with any type of financing, there are always unanswered questions.
-We covered some of the most common questions below, but if you still have questions, feel free to ask them in our Fit Small Business forum.
+We covered some of the most common questions below.

 The most frequently asked questions about the SBA Community Advantage Loan are: